GRAF: Multi-turn Jailbreaking via Global Refinement and Active Fabrication

-Recent jailbreaking methods on LLMs can be categorized into two types: (1) single-turn jailbreaking~\cite{liu2023autodan, chao2023jailbreaking, li2024drattack, yi2024jailbreak}, where the target model is required to be jailbroken using only one prompt.
-For instance,~\citet{zou2023universal} optimizes suffix texts to increase the likelihood of the model generating harmful responses, and~\citet{ding2023wolf} rephrases prompts and embeds them within common task scenarios to make them less detectable.
-However, these approaches typically involve explicit malicious content, which can be easily discovered and defended by the target model~\cite{russinovich2024great}.
-Other methods attempt to obscure the malicious content by rephrasing or incorporating complex logical chains, which may mislead the LLMs into generating irrelevant responses~\cite{souly2024strongreject, huang2024obscureprompt}.
-(2) Multi-turn jailbreaking~\cite{russinovich2024great, li2024llm, russinovich2024great, gibbs2024emerging,ren2024derail} introduces an attack model to jailbreak the target model via multi-turn dialogues, as shown in Figure \ref{fig: figure_intro}.
-The attack model is designed to construct a series of jailbreaking queries $Q=\{q_1, q_2, ..., q_N\}$(also denoted as the \texttt{jailbreaking path}), which can conceal the malicious intent but gradually lead to a successful jailbreak.
-However, previous multi-turn jailbreaking methods mostly utilize pre-defined templates to generate the \texttt{jailbreaking path} \cite{yang2024jigsaw, jiang2024red}, and keep the queries fixed~\cite{cheng2024leveraging} throughout the attack.
-Other methods refine the queries during the attack process, though they typically perform only local updates by modifying the next query.
-This effort can lead to off-topic queries and may not be sufficient to succeed within the maximum number of attempts \cite{ren2024derail, russinovich2024great}.
-Besides, previous methods simply accept and concatenate the target model’s intermediate responses to the dialogue history without any modification, which may hinder the model's ability to answer subsequent queries and result in suboptimal performance.
+Among safety-enhancing efforts, jailbreaking serves as a critical red-team technique that aims to \textit{bypass safeguards and expose vulnerabilities} in LLMs, thereby \textit{informing defenses and improving model security}~\citep{liu2023autodan, chao2023jailbreaking, li2024drattack}.
+Recent jailbreaking methods can be broadly classified into two categories.
+(1) \textbf{Single-turn jailbreaking}~\citep{liu2023autodan, chao2023jailbreaking, li2024drattack, yi2024jailbreak} attempts to elicit a harmful response in a single interaction.
+For example, \citet{zou2023universal} optimizes suffix texts to increase the probability of harmful outputs, and \citet{ding2023wolf} hides malicious intents by rephrasing prompts and embedding them within benign task contexts.
+These single-turn approaches often rely on explicit malicious content and thus can be detected and defended against by target models; alternative single-turn strategies try to obscure malicious intent through rephrasing or complex logical chains, but such obfuscation may instead produce irrelevant or off-target replies~\citep{souly2024strongreject, huang2024obscureprompt, russinovich2024great}.
+(2) \textbf{Multi-turn jailbreaking} introduces an auxiliary attacker model that conducts a sequence of dialogue turns to gradually circumvent safeguards~\citep{russinovich2024great, li2024llm, gibbs2024emerging, ren2024derail}.
+Concretely, the attacker model constructs a series of queries \(Q=\{q_1, q_2, \dots, q_N\}\) (the \texttt{jailbreaking trajectory}) that conceals the malicious intent while progressively steering the target model toward a successful jailbreak (see Figure~\ref{fig:figure_intro}).
+However, most existing multi-turn jailbreaking methods rely on pre-defined templates to construct the jailbreaking trajectory ~\citep{yang2024jigsaw, jiang2024red}, keeping the queries fixed throughout the entire attack~\citep{cheng2024leveraging}.
+Other approaches attempt to refine queries during the attack, but these refinements are usually limited to local updates of the next query.
+Such incremental adjustments may lead to off-topic interactions and are often insufficient to achieve a successful jailbreak within the restricted number of attempts~\citep{ren2024derail, russinovich2024great}.
+Furthermore, prior methods typically accept the target model’s intermediate responses without modification and simply append them to the dialogue history.
+This practice may propagate irrelevant or unhelpful content, thereby reducing the effectiveness of subsequent queries and ultimately resulting in suboptimal performance~\citep{yang2024chain}.